lkrms/lime-machine/sources/README.md

     RSYNC_OPTIONS=()

 Shadow copies are mounted under `SHADOW_PATH` on the source server, which the rsync server must offer at `SOURCE_PATH`.
 Commands to create and delete shadow copies are issued over SSH (simpler Linux-friendly alternatives aren't secure enough).

+`SOURCE_SUB_PATH` is optional.
+It allows copying only one volume/folder from your shadow copy set.

 See above for important notes regarding symlinks.